srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- sUzhal pala pala vallAn – Here sUzhal (surrounding/deceit) indicates avathAram.
-Why avathAram is indicated as surrounding/deceit?
+- sUzhal pala pala vallAn – Here the term sUzhal (surrounding/deceit) indicates avathAram.
+Why is avathAram indicated as surrounding/deceit?
 Because he captures the jIvAthmAs by surrounding them through his incarnations.

 - pala pala – Indicates jAthi bhEdham (distinct species) and avAnthara bhEdham (different categories within the species).